Smart grid: Security

 The damage from a well-executed, sizable cyberattack could be extensive and long-lasting.
 One incapacitated substation could take from nine days to over a year to repair, depending on the nature of the attack.
 It can also cause an hours-long outage in a small radius.
 It could have an immediate effect on transportation infrastructure, as traffic lights and other routing mechanisms as well as ventilation equipment for underground roadways is reliant on electricity.
-Additionally, infrastructure which relies on the electric grid, including wastewater treatment facilities, the information technology sector, and communications systems could be impacted.
+Additionally, infrastructure which relies on the electric grid, including wastewater treatment facilities, the IT sector, and communications systems could be impacted.

 The December 2015 Ukraine power grid cyberattack, the first recorded of its kind, disrupted services to nearly a quarter of a million people by bringing substations offline.
 The Council on Foreign Relations has noted that states are most likely to be the perpetrators of such an attack as they have access to the resources to carry one out despite the high level of difficulty of doing so.
 Cyber intrusions can be used as portions of a larger offensive, military or otherwise.
 Some security experts warn that this type of event is easily scalable to grids elsewhere.
-Insurance company Lloyd's of London has already modeled the outcome of a cyberattack on the Eastern Interconnection, which has the potential to impact 15 states, put 93 million people in the dark, and cost the country's economy anywhere from $243 billion to $1 trillion in various damages.
+Insurance company Lloyd's of London has already modeled the outcome of a cyberattack on the Eastern Interconnection, which has the potential to impact 15 states, put 93M people in the dark, and cost the country's economy anywhere from $243B to $1T in various damages.

 According to the U.S. House of Representatives Subcommittee on Economic Development, Public Buildings, and Emergency Management, the electric grid has already seen a sizable number of cyber intrusions, with two in every five aiming to incapacitate it.
-As such, the U.S. Department of Energy has prioritized research and development to decrease the electric grid's vulnerability to cyberattacks, citing them as an "imminent danger" in its 2017 Quadrennial Energy Review.
-The Department of Energy has also identified both attack resistance and self-healing as major keys to ensuring that today's smart grid is future-proof.
+As such, the U.S. DOE has prioritized research and development to decrease the electric grid's vulnerability to cyberattacks, citing them as an "imminent danger" in its 2017 Quadrennial Energy Review.
+The DOE has also identified both attack resistance and self-healing as major keys to ensuring that today's smart grid is future-proof.
 While there are regulations already in place, namely the Critical Infrastructure Protection Standards introduced by the North America Electric Reliability Council, a significant number of them are suggestions rather than mandates.
 Most electricity generation, transmission, and distribution facilities and equipment are owned by private stakeholders, further complicating the task of assessing adherence to such standards.
 Additionally, even if utilities want to fully comply, they may find that it is too expensive to do so.